 Note that the map has been updated and shows movement for each of five years from 2005 to 2010.
 If you click on a specific county, the map also shows you the number of people who migrated in and out and which type of movement is more dominant.
-There's also some quick data points that includes population levels, income of people moving out, people moving in and compares that to the people who are staying put.
-It's a fun map to play with and one that can help you determine how your own county is doing and where people are coming from and to.
+There are also some quick data points that include population levels, the income of people moving out, people moving in and compares that to the people who are staying put.
+It's a fun map to play with and one that can help you determine how your county is doing and where people are coming from and to.

 Areas People are Moving From

 It appears that more people are moving from Chicago, Los Angeles, Miami and Detroit than are moving in.

 Detroit movers are mostly moving to the Eastern States while people in Los Angeles seem to be moving north to Northern California, Oregon, and Washington as well as to Texas and the Eastern States.
 Chicago movers, on the other hand, moved to a variety of areas, as did residents of Miami, who the majority appear to have moved a little closer to home.